airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 #### Step 3: Configure the Airbyte MongoDB Source

 To configure the Airbyte MongoDB source, use the database credentials and connection string from steps 1 and 2, respectively.
-The source will test the connection to the MongoDB instance
+The source will test the connection to the MongoDB instance upon creation.

 ## Replication Methods